 Students may declare a social work major at any time in their college career, but must do so before entering the 300 level core courses.
 As a major you begin your work experience by taking the following courses.

 - Social Work 100 Introduction to Social Welfare

 - Social Work 200 Introduction to Social Work Practice

-Students also take five of the following extra departmental courses prior to applying for admission to the department.
-Once admitted, students must complete all eight courses.
+Students also take four of the following extra departmental courses prior to applying for admission to the department.
+Once admitted, students must complete all seven courses.

 - BIOB 101N Discovering Biology or PSYX 250N Fundamentals of Biological Psychology